knlrvr/keep-up/README.md

 <a name="notes"></a>
 ## Notes
 > This is an ongoing project!
-If anyone comes across this, please post!
+If anyone comes across this, please post a note!
 >

 <a name="gallery"></a>